Learn what the

 – It is advanced academically.

-– I can trust that everything in it appropriate and uplifting.”
+– I can trust that everything in it appropriate and uplifting.” ~ Michelle

 Q: What curriculum is free?

-A: Grades K-5 language arts and literature course sets are offered as free downloads!
+A: Levels 1-5 language arts and literature course sets are offered as free downloads!
 To save you time and money, we also offer high-quality printed course sets for less than the average cost of having it printed on your own.
 As the courses contain a lot of beautiful, detailed art, it is suggested you do not use a home printer to print the full-color materials unless you have a high-quality printer.

 Q: What worldview does the curriculum take?
+Is any specific Christian denomination favored?

 Q: Does the religious content in this curriculum prevent me from getting the curriculum paid for by programs like My Tech High?